5 Unhealthy Foods to Avoid for Breakfast

 Delicious pancakes are a favorite for many, especially with maple syrup or a bit of butter.

-However, despite tasting good and filling you up, they don’t make a very good breakfast.
+However, despite tasting good and filling you up, they don’t make a very good meal, so pancakes are one of the foods to avoid for breakfast.

 Pancake batter is high in refined flour and has a lot of sugar, which makes you feel lethargic a few hours after eating it.